The Harris Museum, Art Gallery & Library

 The Harris is a landmark, drawing visitors to Preston from far and wide.
 It sits on the edge of the Flag Market overlooking it with its raised plinth and imposing pediment and classic sculptures.
 The neo-classical design of the building reflects 19th century ideas and attitudes.
 The Victorians felt that if classical art and architecture were viewed by the public it would have an uplifting and moralising impact.
 Central to this are the simplicity, symmetry of plan, truthfulness of expression and refinement of detail.

-The Harris Your Place project challenged Buttress to improve accessibility whilst respecting the intent and significance of the grade I listed building.
+The Harris Your Place project challenged Buttress to improve accessibility whilst respecting the intent and significance of the Grade I listed building.
 The external loggia to Lancaster Road is being repurposed to house the circulation core.
-A number of options were investigated and consulted upon.
-The proposals create an infill with a fretwork finish.
-This is intended as a contemporary and complementary response to the original architecture.
-The Internal remodelling will allow for increased blending of museum, library and gallery spaces, creating additional facilities for children and young people and enabling more of the Harris' extensive collections to be displayed.
+Several options were investigated and consulted upon.
+The proposals created an infill with a fretwork finish.
+This was intended as a contemporary and complementary response to the original architecture.
+The internal remodelling allows for increased blending of museum, library and gallery spaces, creating additional facilities for children and young people and enabling more of the Harris' extensive collections to be displayed.

 samantha knights at the harris holding paperwork